MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-export-data.md

 ## Protect data when it is exported out of Power BI

-- Report auhotrs can apply [sensitivity labels](../admin/service-security-data-protection-overview.md) to reports, upon export to Excel, PowerPoint or PDF file Power BI will apply report's sensitivity label and label's protection settings on the exported file.
+- Report authors can apply [sensitivity labels](../admin/service-security-data-protection-overview.md) to reports, these labels will be applied on files when data is exported to Excel, PowerPoint, and PDF files.
+If the sensitivity label has protection settins, these seetings will be applied on the file as well which allow only authorized users to consume these files.

 - Security and Power BI a administrators can use [Microsoft Cloud App Security](../admin/service-security-data-protection-overview.md) to monitor user access and activity, perform real-time risk analysis, and set label-specific controls.
 For example, organizations can use Microsoft Cloud App Security to configure a policy that prevents users from downloading sensitive data from Power BI to unmanaged devices.